Local SEO Guide for Moving Companies:

 The Yellow Pages Are Dead, Google Is King:

 At one time, you could bring in new business by taking out an ad in the Yellow Pages and waiting for prospects to make contact.
 Times are changing, and fully 97% of people today search for local businesses online.
-Google is the undisputed leader of search.
+Google is the undisputed leader of local search engines.

-First, make a quick list of keywords that reflect your services.
+First, you’ll start the keyword research process by making a quick list of relevant keywords that reflect your moving company services.
 For example, you might try such keywords as “movers”, “moving services”, “long distance moving companies”, “furniture movers”, and “house movers”.
-When you have a good list, set up a free Google AdWords account.
+When you have a good keyword list, set up a free Google Ads account.

 • Buying Intent: Buying intent keywords are used when a prospect is imminently ready for your services.
 For example, someone searching for “moving services available next week Savannah” has an upcoming move and is looking for the right moving company.Your local SEO campaign should be based on buying intent keywords, which produce the speediest results.
 Feature them on your homepage, and create your service pages around them.